InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 In this tutorial, we compared and selected a suitable model using MLflow, customized a Tensorflow 2 Prepackaged Model Server, deployed a model, and tested the model with sample data.

-In part 4, we will build add a web interface to our model using Streamlit, another app available through PrimeHub Apps.
+In part 4, we will add a web interface to our model using Streamlit, another app available through PrimeHub Apps.